On This Page

 Plan ahead of time for post-therapy reflection.

-First sessions can bring up deep feelings and unexpected insights.
-Try to schedule free time after your first session for personal reflection.
+You may want to go to a favorite park or café.
 If you keep a journal, it’s a good idea to bring it with you.
-It’s great to talk to someone you trust about how your session went, but it’s still a good idea to collect your thoughts on your own before you do.
+It’s great to talk to someone you trust about how your session went, but it can be even better if you collect your thoughts on your own before you do.

 If it's possible, try not to schedule anything after therapy other than self-care and fun, relaxing activities.
 It can be overwhelming to jump back into work or other stressful tasks right after a therapy session.